You can import an Asset Store package in the Package Manager window:

 Click the Import button to import the selected Asset Store package.

-For all other Asset Store packages, the Import Unity Package window displays all the items already selected in the package, ready to install.
+The Import Unity Package window displays all the items already selected in the package, ready to install.

-Clear any items you don’t want to import and click Import.
+Deselect any items you don’t want to import and click Import.

-The Package Manager puts the contents of the imported Asset Store package into the
+Unity puts the contents of the imported Asset Store package into the